You are here: Start » User Interface » Creating Deep Learning Model

 • increase the detail level parameter.

-Segmenting instances
+Segmenting instances (deprecated)

-In this tool a user needs to draw regions (masks) corresponding to the objects in the scene and specify their classes.
-These images and masks are used to train a model which then in turn is used to locate, segment and classify objects in the input images.
+In this tool, a user needs to draw regions (masks) corresponding to the objects in the scene and specify their classes.
+These images and masks are used to train a model which then in turn is used to locate, segment, and classify objects in the input images.

 1. Defining object classes